 In 2011, a group of campers saw fireflies flashing in unison at their campsite in the Allegheny National Forest.
 Not fully understanding the significance of what they observed, they contacted a firefly research group - the Firefly International Research & Education team (FIRE Team).
 In June of 2012, the FIRE Team came to Kellettville to study the fireflies of the ANF for 10 nights.
 They confirmed the presence of over 15 species of fireflies, including the synchronous firefly, Photinus carolinus.
 In 2013, a handful of local residents formed the PA Firefly Festival (PAFF) to celebrate the annual mating season of fireflies in late June.
 It didn’t take long for people to catch on to this unique natural phenomenon and they flocked to Kellettville to recapture the nostalgia of watching fireflies.
 However, it soon became evident that the enthusiasm was both a blessing and a curse.
 By 2016, the number of visitors had overwhelmed our capacity, and we were worried we could be endangering the very thing that started this whole event.

-We have found endless inspiration from the fireflies, and over the years we have evolved our mission to achieving five specific goals.
+We have found endless inspiration from the fireflies, and over the years we have evolved our mission to achieving four specific goals.

 Bring firefly habitat protection and awareness to local, state and federal agencies